Rohde-Schwarz/dlepard/README.md

 - Discovery mechanism can be disabled
 - Let the operating system choose the source port for signals and messages
   + No need for *sudo* any more
+- The session module can reassemble packets from the TCP buffer

 ### 1.0.0 (2020-11-12)